rkuma183/wilsonmar.github.io/_posts/2017-03-01-encrypt-all.md

 0. Type in a strong password.

-   PROTIP: [1Password](1Password) can generate one for you, and store it securely so you only need to remember just a single master password.
+   PROTIP: [1Password](1password) can generate a random password for you based on the strength you choose, then store it securely so you only need to remember just a single master password to get to all your passwords.

    This (and installation) only needs to be done once.

    ### Peer-to-peer client